 Title IX of the Education Amendments of 1972 exists to make certain that the women and men of U.S. universities are treated equally.
 To put it simply, Title IX says that you cannot “be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance” based on your sex.
 As a recipient of federal funding, Wingate University is required to operate in a nondiscriminatory manner.

-In accordance with federal mandates, you can read the entire Wingate University Sexual Misconduct Policy below.
+In accordance with federal mandates, you can read the entire Wingate University Sexual Harassment Policy below.

 At Wingate University, we’re committed to providing an equal opportunity environment for working, learning and living.
 We promote inclusiveness and nondiscrimination and embrace diversity.
 Our goal is to protect everyone, including students, faculty, staff and visitors, from any form of sex discrimination, sexual harassment, sexual misconduct or violence.